Link Search Menu Expand Document

 We can unpack this as follows:

-• For every open $U$ we have an object $\mathcal F(U)$ of $\mathcal C$.
-We can this sections of $\mathcal F$ over $U$ and will also write this as $\Gamma(U,\mathcal F)$.
+• For every open UU we have an object F(U)\mathcal F(U) of C\mathcal C. We can this sections of F\mathcal F over UU and will also write this as Γ(U,F)\Gamma(U,\mathcal F).

-• If $U \subseteq V \subseteq W$, the diagram
+• If UVWU \subseteq V \subseteq W, the diagram

 commutes.